tlhunter/vimrc/README.md

 ln -s ~/.vim/vimrc ~/.vimrc
 ```

-## Overview

-This configuration is primarily intended to be run with GVim editing multiple files at the same time.
-On the left side of the screen will be the file browser, and on the right will be the list of tags in the current file.
-On the bottom you will see a list of the currently opened files (buffers) when switching between them, otherwise it will show status items.
-You will also see the name of the current Git branch in parenthesis (if you are in one).

-When you want to edit a file, you can browse to it the file browser on the left, or use _Ctrl p_ to open up a quick/fuzzy search.
-If you want to edit yet another file, browse to it and open it just like before.
-When you want to move between open files, use the buffer movement keys mentioned below.
-Feel free to open as many simultaneous files as you want as if this were any other IDE.

 ## Features

+* Edit many files at the same time
 * File Browser on left side of screen
 * Functions, Variables, Classes on right
 * Move between files in center screen
 * View status of the current GIT repo, if applicable
 * Additional features when running under MacVIM

-## Keyboard Shortcuts
+* Quickly navigate to files using a fuzzy finder

 ### Switching between files (Buffers)

 * Use _,q_ to close the current file (a different file will appear in its place)
 * Use _Ctrl h Ctrl l_ to move between open files
  * _Ctrl Left Ctrl Right_ also works for switching between files
- * While in MacVim, you can swipe left and right to switch between open files
+ * While in MacVIM, you can swipe left and right to switch between open files
 * Use _Cmd Shift N_ (or _Alt n_ in Linux GVim) to open a new empty buffer

 ### Viewports (Windows/Splits)